 - It fosters teamwork that allows a therapist to be directly involved with your pain and adjust treatment accordingly.

-If you were previously prescribed opioid medications to reduce the pain caused by a work injury talk to your physician to discuss a plan for reducing the medication and your options.
 For questions about the compensation you could be entitled to from a work injury contact us, we offer free consultations and free case management.